-Mr. Sandgrund has served on Colorado Bar Association committees regarding inter-professional relations, court reform and employment law.
-He is a member of The Colorado Lawyer’s advisory board, and was appointed in 2013 to the Colorado Supreme Court’s Committee on Civil Jury Instructions.
+Mr. Sandgrund has served on Colorado Bar Association committees regarding inter-professional relations, court reform, and employment law.
+He was a member of The Colorado Lawyer’s bar journal advisory board from 2011-2017, and was appointed in 2013 to the Colorado Supreme Court’s Committee on Civil Jury Instructions.
 He testifies frequently on behalf of homeowners before Colorado’s legislature, and he has participated significantly in drafting laws affecting homeowner interests, including Colorado’s Construction Defect Action Reform Act, Homeowner Protection Act and Construction Professional Liability Insurance Act.
 In 2010, Mr. Sandgrund testified before the Colorado legislature as an expert on construction defect insurance coverage issues in connection with the passage of House Bill 10-1394, a law he helped write and which extends insurance coverage to Colorado homeowners for construction defect damages.
 Mr. Sandgrund has worked as an expert witness regarding insurance policy compilation and interpretation, and insurance claims handling practices and standards; the reasonableness of class counsel attorney fees and costs; and, a construction litigator’s standard of care.

-Mr. Sandgrund jointly wrote “When the Developer Controls the Homeowner Association Board: The Benevolent Dictator?”, a seminal article concerning multi-family development liability published in the January, 2003, The Colorado Lawyer, a Colorado law journal.
-Journal articles written or co-written by Mr. Sandgrund were selected in 2004-2007, 2009-2013, and 2014-2015 for republication nationwide in Thompson-Reuters’ Legal Handbook for Architects, Engineers and Contractors as reflecting “cutting-edge thinking” in construction litigation.
+Mr. Sandgrund jointly wrote “When the Developer Controls the Homeowner Association Board: The Benevolent Dictator?”, a seminal article concerning multi-family developer liability published in January 2003, The Colorado Lawyer, a Colorado law journal.
+Journal articles written or co-written by Mr. Sandgrund were selected in 2004-2007, 2009-2013, 2014-2015, and 2020-2021 for republication nationwide in Thompson-Reuters’ Legal Handbook for Architects, Engineers and Contractors as reflecting “cutting-edge thinking” in construction litigation.

 Mr. Sandgrund was managing partner of the Sullan Sandgrund law firm from 1990 until late 2007, became “Of Counsel” to the firm in October 2007, and continues in that capacity today after Sullan Sandgrund’s merger with Burg Simpson.
 He remains involved in select legal briefing, appellate work, and insurance coverage matters, as well as developing case strategies.
 Mr. Sandgrund resides with his wife, Cheryl, in Boulder, where, if he is not attending to his practice, he usually is found on a tennis or racquetball court, or on a hiking, skiing, or mountain biking trail (or in his orthopedic surgeon’s office).